 Betta fish are unhappy living in fast-moving water currents, whereas goldfish prefer slightly stronger currents.
 Goldfish are extremely dirty fish that excrete a lot of ammonia-causing waste, so a more substantial filter flow rate is necessary to reduce waste buildup and avoid ammonia poisoning.

-Again, you can find a happy medium that suits both fish by reducing the filter flow and cleaning your tank more often, or you can provide areas that are better protected from a strong current for your betta fish to hide, but these are tradeoffs are better as short-term measures.
+Again, you can find a happy medium that suits both fish by reducing the filter flow and cleaning your tank more often.
+Alternatively, you can provide areas that are better protected from strong currents for your betta fish to hide, but these tradeoffs are better as short-term measures.